Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

   image for each animal instead of a colored tile.

 * There must be a command log which displays commands as they are being executed.
-  In the example video, this is done in a `TextArea` at the bottom of the garden.
+  In the example video, this is done in a `TextArea` at the bottom of the Ecosystem.

 * Animals must visually move around the ecosystem.